I can’t believe I’m saying this: Dear Readers, I’d like to introduce you to Rental House #3.

 The basic stats are normal: 3 bedrooms, 1.5 baths, built in 1965, neglected and needs repair.
 Up to this point, the description sounds remarkably similar to House #2.

 Its location sets it apart.
-Will and I have “stuck to our core competence” by only buying rental properties that cash-flow.
+We’ve “stuck to our core competence” by only buying rental properties that cash-flow.
 We’ve diversified pretty heavily, though, when it comes to location.

 As background: the Atlanta metropolitan area is encircled by a highway, 285, which we call “the Perimeter.”
 City lovers look for homes “inside the Perimeter,” while suburban-dwellers live “outside the Perimeter.”